Superunkn/Python_API_SDK/README.md

 # Instance Sample

-To create instanse just provide the requested params use the instance var to expose all the api methods
+To create instance simply provide the requested params use the instance var to expose all the api methods

 In the following example we are setting sa_east_1 to ReadOnly protection mode , to see more options check the methods signatures